GianRomani/Notes/Machine Learning/DL/CNN.md

 The sliding size of the kernel is called *"stride"*.

-Given an input of size W x W x D and Dout number of kernels with a spatial size of F with stride S and amount of padding P, then the size of the output is obtained with:
+Given an input of size W x W x D and $D_{out}$ number of kernels with a spatial size of F with stride S and amount of padding P, then the size of the output is obtained with:
 $W_{out}=\dfrac{W-F+2P}{S}+1$.

 Convolution leverages three important ideas that motivated computer vision researchers: **sparse interaction**, **parameter sharing**, and **equivariant representation**.